 Setup Jitsi Meet

 The next first step is to update the localhost file with the domain name you intent to use that users will use to connect to the Jitst Meet server via a URL address.
-Or alternatively users can connect using the servers IP address (Public IP if users are external, or Private IP if users are internal)

 To add the FQDN in the